-SD Cards for GoPro HERO7 Silver
+Which SD Cards for the GoPro HERO7 Silver?

 The HERO7 Silver’s maximum video bitrate is 60 Mbps.
 That’s the same maximum bitrate used in the HERO5 Black and HERO4 Black.

-You can safely use any of the cards listed above for the Black; they'll also work well in the Silver.
-And for the most part, I'd recommend going with one of those.
-But because the Silver maxes out at a lower bitrate, there are also some other cards that will work well in the Silver but not so well in the Black.
+You can safely use any of the cards listed above for the Black; they’ll also work well in the Silver.
+And for the most part, I’d recommend going with one of those.
+But because the Silver maxes out at a lower bitrate, there are also some slightly slower cards that will work well in the Silver but not so well in the Black.

 Probably the most notable in this category is the Lexar 633x cards.
 They’re good cards, widely available, and tend to be very cost-effective.
 Another popular option that’s quite similar is Transcend Ultimate 633x U3 card.
 And another one that GoPro doesn’t recommend for the Black but does say works well with the Silver and White editions is the Samsung Pro Endurance line (I haven’t tried them yet).